St Michael’s Academy Council meet at least fortnightly. The meetings held last year were very

 Within the academy council, members have different roles to play.
 The council has a chair person, vice chair person, secretary and treasurer.
 Other members of the committee join with these officers in expressing the views of pupils.

-So far this year the Council have instigated three new initiatives that they feel affect the pupils of our academy.
+2016 -17 The Council have instigated three new initiatives that they feel affect the pupils of our academy.
 The first initiative ( which was raised by last year’s council members) involves creating a ‘Buddy Bus Stop’.
 This idea is aimed at pupils who may need a friend at playtimes.
 ‘Buddies’ will help pupils to enjoy playtimes and introduce them to other children.
 Charlie in year 5 has created an amazing poster to explain how to implement this new initiative.
 The idea was put to all the children in Golden Assembly by Mrs McHale and was received with great enthusiasm – with fifteen year five’s already volunteering as Buddies!
 RESOLVED – BUDDY BUST STOP WELL USED.

 The Council have worked very hard this year to help improve life at school and happily give up their own time, to make sure all these actions are seen through to a conclusion that will benefit everyone.